Philippines Hot 100: Philippine Top 20

-The top 20 tracks by Filipino artists on the Philippine Hot 100 were also listed on a separate chart called Philippine Top 20.
-The table below lists all the songs that reached the number one on this chart:
+The top 20 tracks by Filipino artists on the Philippines Hot 100 were also listed on a separate chart called the Philippine Top 20.
+The table below lists all the songs that reached number one on this chart.

-Titibo-tibo by Moira dela Torre is the only local song to reach number one on the Philippine Hot 100 chart, making it the only song to top both Philippine Hot 100 and Philippine Top 20.
+"Titibo-tibo" by Moira Dela Torre is the only local song to reach number one on the Philippines Hot 100 chart, making it the only song to top both the Philippines Hot 100 and Philippine Top 20.
 It stayed at the top for two weeks from December 18 to 25, 2017.